WSO2Con2025 Logo

 We underestimated our WSO2 usage at the beginning of the year and ended up deploying more than our Subscription allows.
 How will I be charged for the extra use?

 When your installation expands beyond the limits in your Subscription, please notify us promptly, as exceeding the limits noted in the Subscription agreement can result in a violation of the WSO2 Software License and/or a suspension of support services.
-The Subscription Agreement allows you to expand usage limits on a prorated basis; we can calculate these additional fees for you.
+The Subscription agreement allows you to expand usage limits on a prorated basis; we can calculate these additional fees for you.

 We also offer Enterprise License Agreements that build in expectations for expansion and make it easier during the term.

-Can I adjust my core allotment or transactional capacity limit upwards and downwards to handle seasonal bursts?
+Can I adjust my subscription limit upwards and downwards to handle seasonal bursts?

 Support Services

-Why is there a query support limit?
+Why is there a Query Support Limit?

-Query Support is a very open-ended offering - it allows you to ask questions about the product, about your deployment, about advice on how to implement your system with WSO2, about interactions with other products, etc. Because there is no circumscribed scope, we need to place some limits on the usage in order to ensure our low Subscription prices do not become unprofitable.
-The query support limit allows us to track usage and prevent this from becoming an open-ended consulting loophole - if the query support limit is insufficient, it’s a good indicator that a more traditional consulting engagement is needed
+Query Support is a very open ended offering - it allows you to ask questions about the product, about your deployment, about advice on how to implement your system with WSO2, about interactions with other products, etc. Because there is no circumscribed scope we need to place some limits on the usage in order to ensure our low Subscription prices do not become unprofitable.
+The Query Support Limit allows us to track usage and prevent this from becoming an open-ended consulting loophole - if the Query Support Limit is insufficient it’s a good indicator that a more traditional consulting engagement is needed.

-I did not use up the annual query support limit in my subscription.
+I did not use up the annual Query Support Limit in my subscription.
 Can these hours be rolled over into the next term?

 No. We provide a built-in free limit that is ample for most customers and have priced it accordingly, with the expectation that few customers will need to go beyond it.
-We do, however, offer top-up packages to customers with extraordinary usage.
+We do however offer top-up packages to customers with extraordinary usage.

 I've found and reported a bug through my support account.
 Will it use up my query support hours?